medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-oracle-node.md

     ghcr.io/medibloc/panacea-oracle:latest \
     ego run /usr/bin/oracled start
 ```
-If oracle start is successful, you can see the following log message like example below:
+If the oracle is successful started, you will see the following log message:
 ```
 EGo v1.1.0 (4625a610928f4f4b1ea49262c363376b1e574b6c)
 [erthost] loading enclave ...